guettli/programming-guidelines/README.md

 If you run an application which is only run in an environment which you control, then do what you want.
 There is no need to support older versions.

+But on the other hand this means: Your software needs to run on the software stack of the Ubuntu LTS 12 months ago.
+Don't fall behind this.
+If your software stack is older then the Ubuntu LTS of last year, then you should upgrade your stack.

+Example: Ubuntu 20.04 shipped with PostgreSQL 12.8.
+This long-term-support version of Ubuntu was released in April 2020.
+This means that you should upgrade your applications to at least PostgreSQL 12.8 around April 2021.
+Otherwise your stack gets too old.

 ------------------------------------------------------------------------